-Prenuptial & Postnuptial Agreement Attorneys in Clay County
+Prenuptial & Postnuptial Agreement Lawyer in Green Cove Springs

 More and more frequently, one or both of the parties contemplating marriage have acquired significant assets prior to the marriage.
 When this is the case, many individuals and couples choose to protect their assets and minimize conflict in the event of a separation or divorce with a prenuptial or post-nuptial agreement.

 What Information is Disclosed in a Prenuptial Agreement?